nasderidaq/wordle3/README.md

 ## Strategy

 The program performs an exhaustive tree search given the list of possible words, constantly narrowing down the valid remaining answers.
 This search spawns a number of threads equal to the number of available cores, and divies up the root words to search amongst them.
-Go dumb parallelism!
+Go dumb parallelism, go!

 There are a few optimizations at play:
  * If we are on our last (3rd) guess, we know the best we can do is get one correct answer by guessing one of the valid remaining answers